la2050/archive/_projects/2016/to-lift-all-boats-the-amazing-untold-story-of-l-a-s-economic-opportunity-change-makers.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Capital & Main will uncover the most inspiring stories of Angelenos who are creating economic opportunity that makes Los Angeles a better city in which to live.
+These stories, presented in text, video, audio and images, will highlight the transformational nature of L.A.'s economic and social justice movements and how they are creating models of change that are being replicated across the country.
 project_impact: >-
   ["Access to healthy food","Housing affordability","Exposure to air toxins","Healthcare access","Self-sufficiency","Resilient